 - Monitor your pets urination.
 Make sure they are not straining, have a good flow, and note color

-- An e-collar should be worn if he/she tries to get at their incision
+- An e-collar should be worn if they try to get at their incision